cityofaustin/Residential-Permitting/_projects/deck/consult.md

   * Attached to your home?
   * Accessible by a door?
   * Smaller than 200 square feet?
-  * Built on a floodplain?
+  * Built in a floodplain?
   * 30 inches or more above ground?
   * Covered or uncovered?
   * Going to need electricity?